Daniel-Cristian/Cod_Courier/README.md

-# cod_courier - Informational Integration Project for Master Business Information Systems.
+# Informational Integration Project for Master Business Information Systems.
 - Reading data from different sources and exposing them in the form of REST APIs.

 ## Technologies used